Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/Neighborhood Canopy goal-1.png)<!-- -->

 Most neighborhoods experienced a net loss in tree canopy.
-Interestingly, most tree gains were experienced in South Philadelphia and Center City, in neighborhoods that have low existing canopy.
+Interestingly, most tree canopy gains were experienced in South Philadelphia and Center City, in neighborhoods that have low existing canopy today.

 ```r